sansfan/ray-tracer/README.md

 # ray-tracer

+WARNING: This IS THE WRONG VERSION AND IS EXTREMELY BROKEN, FIX IT WITH THE BACKUPS ON MY OLD COMPUTER.
+I was experimenting with a few lighting things and after fiddling with values I broke it.
+Use one of the backups and upload that.

 This is a simple ray tracer that I will use to develop my knowledge of computer graphics.

 Currently it can only do the very simple task of ray tracing spheres of various colors without shading.